pret/pokered/FEATURES.md

   - ROCK SLIDE and ROCK THROW both have 100% accuracy
   - MIRROR MOVE - is a priority move and always uses the previous attack the opponent used regardless of if the pokemon that used it fainted
   - MIMIC - you can still choose the exact move to mimic, but now it will use that move the same turn you mimic it
-  - BONEMERANG - 55 base power, hits twice, 90 accuracy, 30% chance of lowering opponent's speed.
+  - BONEMERANG - 60 base power, hits twice, 95 accuracy, 30% chance of lowering opponent's speed.
+It also can hit FLYING-type pokemon for neutral damage unlike other GROUND-type moves.
   - SUPER FANG - now deals a set 2/3 the opponent's HP instead of 1/2.
 Useful for catching rare pokemon!
   - TELEPORT - actually does something in trainer battles now!
 The user will switch out, and heal 25% health by doing so.
 Still works the same as it used to when wild pokemon use it.
+  - DOUBLESLAP - does double damage on sleeping pokemon!
+But also makes them wake up.
+  - SONICBOOM - Priority move, GHOST type, 50 power.
+If you use it on the first turn you can attack, it will always cause the opponent to flinch.
+  - ACID ARMOR - Does both LIGHT SCREEN and REFLECT in one move.
+- Some pokemon get SIGNATURE MOVES!
+This means they do more damage or get better accuracy with specific moves.
+For example, if ARBOK uses ACID, its power will be 100 instead of 50.
+An NPC in Saffron City can tell you which pokemon get signature moves and what the bonuses are to those moves.
 - There are many more tweaks to moves.
 Check your MOVEDEX in game to see what a move you just saw's effects were, or see the wiki for a link to the complete move list.
 Be sure to try almost every move and don't write them off.
 Except for splash.
 It still does nothing as usual.

 ## Pokemon type changes